 In Patrick Rothfuss' The Nameof The Wind, the main character Kvothe encounters a man who calls himself The Chronicler to which Kvothe replies, "I asked for your name, not your profession."
 When Chronicler does give his full name and identity, Kvothe then replies, "Oh.
 So you are the Chronicler."

-Many nicknames in A Song of Ice and Fire that can stand alone begin with "The," such as The Imp, The Mountain That Rides, The Sword Of The Morning, The Mad King, The Kingslayer, and The Red Viper.
-Interestingly, the people with these nicknames dislike, or are indifferent to being called these things, as most of them are embarrassing.
+Many nicknames that can stand alone begin with "The," such as the Imp, the Mountain That Rides, the Sword of the Morning, the Mad King, the Kingslayer, and the Red Viper.
+Whether the nicknames are flattering or embarrassing is a mixed bag.

-Also, the mountain clans in the North don't really consider themselves as nobility, even though Winterfell does, so their heads of house are addressed as Lord Norrey, Lord Flint, Lord Wull, Lord Liddle, etc. They prefer to be addressed as The Norrey, The Flint, The Wull, The Liddle, etc. They (and many in the North) refer to Lord Stark as "The Stark" or "The Stark in Winterfell".
+The mountain clans in the North don't really consider themselves as nobility, even though Winterfell does.
+They prefer to be addressed as The Norrey, The Flint, etc. instead of Lord Norrey and Lord Flint.
+They (and many in the North) refer to Lord Stark as "The Stark" or "The Stark in Winterfell".

 The cover of Rik Mayall's semi-fictionalised autobiography Bigger Than Hitler, Better Than Christ names him as The Rik Mayall.